ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 }
 ```

 This class also receives the `ErrorDriver` class via context injection.
-It uses the available `Assert` methods to verify if an expected or unexpected error has occurred.
+It uses the available `Assert` methods on `ErrorDriver` to verify if an expected or unexpected error has occurred.

 #### The ErrorDriver class